humdrum-tools/humdrum-notation-plugin/musicxml/index.md

 Note that filter commands can be added even when the input data is MusicXML.
-The data is converted automaticaly into Humdrum data, and then the filter line is added to the Humdrum data before being rendered into graphical music notation.
+The data is converted automatically into Humdrum data, and then the filter line is added to the Humdrum data before being rendered into graphical music notation.
 The filter pipe-line for this example means: